Great Little Trains Of Wales 5 Days - Hydro Hotel

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day 3 - Full Day - Llanberis Lake Railway & Welsh Slate Museum
+Day 3 - Full day to Snowdonia and Llanberis Lake Railway

 Ideally placed on the sea front close to the Aberconwy Centre and a short walk from Llandudno’s wonderful shops, Pier and Happy Valley gardens, the Hydro Hotel is a favourite destination for coach holidays to Llandudno.
 Large entertainment suite with dance floor and entertainment most evenings.
 Superb "Looking Glass” bar with views over the bay, sun lounge and games room with snooker.
 126 bedrooms with central heating and private bath or shower and WC.
 All rooms have tea/coffee making facilities, hair dryer and TV with radio channels.
 Many rooms have views over the bay or over the town to the Snowdonian mountains.
 Lift serves most floors (split level floors mean some stairs to most rooms).
 Some ground floor rooms available.